Why can't I collect metrics from containers, pods, or nodes using Metrics Server in Amazon EKS?

 Type: Available

-If the Reason isn't FailedDiscoveryCheck, then complete the steps in Other APIServer condition failure reasons section.
+If the Reason isn't FailedDiscoveryCheck, then refer to the Other APIServer condition failure reasons section.

 If the reason code is FailedDiscoveryCheck, then the Metrics Server service is available and pods are running.
-The Kubernetes APIServer returns an error when it tries to hit the Metrics Server endpoint.
+The Kubernetes APIServer returns an error when it tries to reach the Metrics Server endpoint.

-If the APIServer Conditions Message contains "connection refused," then complete the steps in the Resolve the "connection refused" error section.
+If the APIServer Conditions Message contains connection refused, then refer to the Resolve the "connection refused" error section.

 Resolve the "Client.Timeout exceeded while awaiting headers" error